 Not all hyaluronic acid is created equal.
 This powerhouse ingredient comes in different molecular sizes, or weights, and each one works on a different level of your skin.
 Larger molecules sit on the surface, providing immediate surface hydration and a smoothing effect.
 Smaller molecules are able to penetrate more deeply, delivering moisture to the lower layers of the skin for longer-lasting results.
 The most effective serums use a mix of different molecular weights to provide comprehensive, multi-level hydration.
 This ensures you’re getting that instant plumping effect on the surface while also working on sustained hydration from within.

-Find the Right Hydrating Serum for Your Skin Type
+The Best Hydrating Serum for Your Skin Type

 Choosing a hydrating serum isn’t a one-size-fits-all situation.
 Your skin has unique needs, and the right formula can make all the difference between a dewy glow and a skincare fail.
 Whether your face feels tight and dry, looks a little too shiny by midday, or reacts to just about everything, there’s a hydrating serum out there for you.
 The key is to know what to look for.
 By matching the serum’s ingredients and texture to your skin type, you can give your skin exactly what it needs to look and feel its best.
 Let’s find your perfect match.